 Born in Orange, California and raised by a single mother, Chris moved to Oregon at the age of 15.
 On his own at a young age, his opportunities were limited.
 Chris found himself jumping into things that seemed impossible and making them possible.
 He was determined to work hard for a better life.

 Chris’s childhood experiences inspired his work today.
 Through hard work and perseverance, Chris became a business owner and entrepreneur at a young age.
-He is currently the president of Fusion Sales and Marketing, owner of Fusion Properties and co-owner of High Trek POS.
+He is Founder and CEO of Sterling Rhino Capital, the president of Fusion Sales and Marketing, owner of Fusion Properties and co-owner of High Trek POS.

 Chris wanted to share his personal journey through poverty and eventually into success in his book You've Earned It!
 (How I Refused Anything Less Than Success And You Can Too).
 The purpose of the book is to inspire people, show them anything is possible and to feed those in need.
 Chris is donating all proceeds from his book to Feeding America.
 "I chose Feeding America because of their impact nationwide, their efficient model, how far a dollar goes with their organization, and their partnership with Tony Robbins," he said.

 He and his wife, Christina, have been married for eight years.
 Together they are passionate about working, volunteering and giving back.
 Chris served as a City of Lacey Reserve police officer for four years and received multiple service awards for his dedication and time.
 He is an avid reader, a mentor, mountain climber and scuba diver.
 Chris and Christina are devoted animal lovers and their family includes three dogs: Oliver, Bentley and Devo.